satspeedy/camunda-migrator/README.md

 ### Rough Technical Steps
 1. Determine Changelog entries and process in the given order
     1. Deploy the referenced zip archive in the Changelog entry
-        1. Condition: If no process model has been deployed to the `version tag` or at least one process model has changed
+        1. Condition: If no process model has been deployed to the `Version Tag` or at least one process model has changed
 2. Modify the non-migratable instances using the referenced modification plan (modification_before.json) in the changelog entry
     1. The modification plan is validated before modification
 3. Migrate using the referenced migration plan (migration.json) in the changelog entry